Below are some frequently asked questions, which new and current students may find helpful.

 What financial assistance is available?

 Always (throughout your time at St Hilda’s) remember that the College has a range of (small) grants available for which you can apply for study purposes or particularly if you face unexpected financial hardship.
-The range of College schemes are outlined in Section C.2 of the Student Handbook.
+The range of College schemes are outlined in the Student Handbook.
 Hardship applications can be made at any time, but study-related grant applications are due by noon on Wednesday of Week 2 of each term and late applications are not accepted (so plan ahead).

 What if there is a problem with my room?